agenium-scale/nsimd/README.md

 At its core, NSIMD is a vectorization library that abstracts [SIMD programming](<https://en.wikipedia.org/wiki/SIMD>).
 It was designed to exploit the maximum power of processors at a low development cost.
 NSIMD comes with modules.
-As of now two of them adds support for GPUs to NSIMD.
+As of now three of them adds support for GPUs to NSIMD.
 The direction that NSIMD is taking is to provide several programming paradigms to address different problems and to allow a wider support of architectures.
 With two of its modules NSIMD provides three programming paradigms: